Challenge

 Govt's health campaign posters are put up in the waiting area.

-To better understand the context we were dealing with, we observed the real users in the field.
-We interviewed around nearly 200 doctors and nurses and worked with them to develop concepts through iterative prototyping and testing.
+To better understand the context we were dealing with we interviewed nearly 200 doctors and nurses and worked with them to develop concepts through iterative prototyping and testing.
 To fit ourselves into their shoes we simulated a clinic at our office to chart out scenarios and relevant artefacts and created a clinic experience by creating role-plays.

 I’ve worked as a product designer on this project for six months and have got the opportunity to visit the field for user testing and work on some workflows of the app that are shown below.